KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/antara-overview.md

 However, at the same time, the lack of Turing completeness also prevented smart-contract-like functionality on Bitcoin-protocol based blockchains — until now.

 Komodo now offers Antara Modules.
-These modules allow for the same functionalities found in smart contracts, and even more advanced functionality.
+These modules allow for the same functionalities found in smart contracts, and even more advanced features.
 This new technology is compatible with Bitcoin-protocol based blockchains, and this includes all Komodo Smart Chains.

 Furthermore, Antara Modules gain more usefulness when combined with Komodo's unique design.
 Recall that Komodo is built not to require all developers and users to function on the main Komodo blockchain.
 Rather, Komodo empowers developers with their own independent blockchain, each secured with the hash rate of Bitcoin.
 This facilitates an interconnected network between all Smart Chains through Komodo's other technologies, such as atomic-swaps, cross-chain syncing, and more.